-TL;DR — I am Robin Scheibler, a senior researcher at LINE Corporation working more often than not on audio processing and stuff.
+TL;DR — I am Robin Scheibler, a research engineer at Google Deepmind working more often than not on (neural) audio processing and stuff.
 I like coding and making hardware, and I like it open source.

 Long version: My name is Robin Scheibler and I am a researcher focusing on data and signals.
 My research interests have taken me from proving theorems to literally jumping in a cold mountain lake to sample its water, checking for the presence of arsenic.
 When I work on a problem, I want to take it from the idea all the way to the implementation into a physical prototype.